SKfraz04/e-Aurum/docs/smartcontract.md

 ## Oracle Integration for Price Updates

-To maintain an accurate peg between the EAU token and the physical gold price, the platform integrates reliable oracle services.
+To maintain an accurate peg between the eAU token and the physical gold price, the platform integrates reliable oracle services.

 - **Decentralized Price Feeds:** Integration with oracle networks like Chainlink ensures that the platform receives tamper-proof, real-time gold price data from multiple sources.